ropensci/rgbif/cran-comments.md

 ## Reverse dependencies

-* I have run R CMD check on the 14 reverse dependencies.
+* I have run R CMD check on the 15 reverse dependencies.
 Reverse dependency checks at <https://github.com/ropensci/rgbif/actions?query=workflow%3Arevdep>.
 No problems were found related to this package.

 --------

-This version makes a number of improvements to occurrence download predicate functions - and removes references to the now CRAN archived geoaxe package, which also is no longer used in this package.
+This version fixes many bugs and adds some additional search capabilities.

 Thanks!
 Scott Chamberlain